galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 Right-click the parent project _com.example.tests.parent_, choose _Run As > Maven install_ and wait for the build process to complete.

-Choose _Run > Run Configurations_ from the main menue, click _Galasa_ (not Galasa SimBank) and configure a new run configuration (call it MostBasicTest).
+Choose _Run > Run Configurations_ from the main menu, click _Galasa_ (not Galasa SimBank) and configure a new run configuration (call it MostBasicTest).
 Specify `com.example.tests.atests` for the project, and `MostBasicTest` for the test class.
 Press _Apply_ and then _Run_.
 The new run configuration executes and a familiar set of Galasa messages appears in the Eclipse console as the test runs to successful completion.